The ORGN is fully functional

-On Friday, 8 March 2013, the Oregon Real-time GPS Network (ORGN) was transitioned to a new datum realization: NAD 83(2011) epoch 2010.00.
+On Friday, 8 March 2013, the Oregon Real-time GNSS Network (ORGN) was transitioned to a new datum realization: NAD 83(2011) epoch 2010.00.
 Please visit our ORGN Coordinates page for more in depth information on this transition.

-GLONASS and the Oregon GPS Network
+GLONASS and the Oregon GNSS Network

 The ODOT Geometronics Unit is responsible for enhancing and maintaining the vertical and horizontal geodetic control infrastructure across the state of Oregon.
 The establishment and operation of the ORGN in Oregon helps us accomplish this mission.